raficode2303/recipe-page-main/README-template.md

 ### What I learned

+to use LQIP - low-quality image placeholder and preload at `<link>` tag

 Do research on various HTML elements and ensure i use the most appropriate element based on the content???!

-to use `::marker` css selector. - DONE!
+to use `::marker` css selector.

 that `<li>` list-style size can modify by using `::marker{font-size: ...;}`